abdelghafourzguindou/code-challenge/README.md

-## 🚀 Welcome to the PayFit live coding challenge

 ### 💻 Context

 You are on an Operating System and several paths of the filesystem are referenced in the `registry`.